nossbigg/react-native-ios-keyboard-events/README.md

 **A `react-native` library to detect an Apple iOS device's keyboard state.**

-Especially useful if you need to detect a split keyboard on an iPad (so that you can make UI adjustments to accomodate it)
+Especially useful if you need to detect a split or floating keyboard on an iPad (so that you can make UI adjustments to accomodate it)

 Works _✨nicely✨_ with `KeyboardAvoidingView` 👍🏻